Manassas DUI Lawyer

-- Manassas CDL DUI Lawyer
+Importance of a Manassas DUI Lawyer

 The lawyers at our firm are dedicated advocates for their clients, working to ensure that each individual gets fair treatment within the court system.
 One of the challenges that accompanies DUI charges is that clients sometimes have to battle the assumption of guilt by society and the prosecution.
 However, an experienced Manassas DUI lawyer can fight to make sure that all evidence was gathered correctly and that no facts are blown out of proportion.

 It’s important to secure a defense lawyer as soon as you receive DUI charges in Manassas.
 By contacting a lawyer immediately, you’ll be able to conduct your free initial consultation and move one step closer to putting your charges behind you.
 They will also be able to provide valuable information about if there were any constitutional issues related to your DUI arrest and whether you have a case you can bring up in court.

 Driving under the influence (DUI) of alcohol, drugs, or a combination of both is a jailable Class 1 misdemeanor in the Commonwealth [Virginia Code Section 18.2-266].
 Those who are intoxicated while operating a watercraft can also be charged.
 When facing such allegations, a Manassas DUI lawyer can work to help clients avoid any jail time associated with this offense.

 DUI can be charged for any of several reasons, including: